AsiaWi/snap-it-up-frontend/README.md

   - **React**.

-The stories that have both labels will be discussed in each README.
+The stories that have both labels will be discussed in each README from either front end work or back end work perspective.

 - REACT USER STORIES SPRINT1
 ![REACT_SPRINT1](https://res.cloudinary.com/dmod5eglu/image/upload/v1706197429/REACT_SPRINT1_byuss3.png)